scawful/premia/README.md

 Details
 --------
 - Description: Risk parity anaylsis and trading program
-- Platform: macOS, GNU/Linux
+- Platform: Windows, macOS, GNU/Linux
-- Toolchain: clang
+- Toolchain: mingw-w64, clang
-- Dependencies: SDL2, QuantLib, ImGui, ImGuiSDL, ImPlot
+- Dependencies: Boost, SDL2, OpenSSL, QuantLib, ImGui, ImGuiSDL, ImPlot
-- API: TDAmeritrade
+- API: TDAmeritrade, Coinbase Pro

-API KEY
+API KEYS
 --------

-This application makes use of TDAmeritrade API which gives a custom api key.
-This key gives you access to trading on behalf of the account associated with it, which is not something I'd like to make publicly accessible.
-So to use this application you'll have to set that up.
-I won't include instructions on how to do that, at least for now, since the application isn't very useful in its state.
-But if you were to try to use it and could get it figured out yourself you can add the file

-apikey.hpp
+This program requires API keys for both TDAmeritrade and Coinbase Pro to gain access to all features.
+As of right now, there is no gui based input for these values, so I have them stored in an untracked header file.
+If you'd like to use this program, you must create: apikey.hpp

-and include the statement `static std::string TDA_API_KEY = "<INSERT-API-KEY>";` with your TDAmeritrade API key
+`static std::string TDA_API_KEY = "<INSERT-API-KEY>";` with your TDAmeritrade API key

+`static std::string REFRESH_TOKEN = "<INSERT-REFRESH-TOKEN";` optional refresh token

+`static std::string CBP_KEY = "<INSERT-CBP-KEY>";`

+`static std::string CBP_SECRET = "<INSERT-CBP-SECRET-KEY>";`

+`static std::string CBP_PASSPHRASE = "<INSERT-CBP-PASSPHRASE>";`